KeepingBeat415/Oracle-SQL-learning-path/Oracle/Oracle SQL.md

   Subquery;
 ```

-1. Conditional Insert Statement
+2. Conditional Insert Statement

-- to insert rows into the related tables in one step based on the specified conditions
+- To insert rows into the related tables in one step based on the specified conditions
-- conditions are specified between the WHEN-THEN keywords
+- Conditions are specified between the WHEN-THEN keywords

 ```sql
 INSERT ALL